Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 To the southwest is the volcanic island, Fogo, which houses the volcano Pico de Fogo - 'Fire Mountain' - which towers 2.829 meters up and dominates the island's landscape.
 There is still activity in the volcano, which last erupted in 2014.

-A trip to Fogo is for the active travelers, and the biggest attraction is of course a visit to the volcano.
-It is possible to get really close, and if you choose to lace up your hiking boots, you can pull up the small, steep paths to the top and look down into the crater Chã das Caldeiras.
+A trip to Fogo is for the active traveler, and the biggest attraction is of course a visit to the volcano.
+It is possible to get up close, and if you choose to lace up your hiking boots, you can trek up the small steep paths to the top and look down into the crater Chã das Caldeiras.

 The volcano is of great importance to Fogo's flora and fauna.
 The crater is home to rare bird species, and many ornithologists go here.
 In addition, the island is lined with coffee and wine plantations.
 Here coffee beans and grapes are grown in the volcanic soil.
-It gives a very special aroma to the finished product Red wine og coffee, so do not cheat for a tear at one of the cozy cafes in the capital São Filipe.
+It gives a very special aroma to the finished product Red wine og coffee, so don't miss out on a drink at one of the cozy cafes in the main town of São Filipe.

 If you prefer beach life, Fogo is not the place.
 There are only beaches with black sand and, the opportunities to dive into the waves are very limited.